apache/fury-site/docs/guide/java/graalvm-support.md

 }
 ```

-The `fory-json` artifact activates its Native Image Feature automatically.
-Reachable `@JsonType`
+The processor generates direct property and creator operations.
+The `fory-json` artifact activates
+its Native Image Feature automatically and retains the generated factories and required model
-classes gate object-model metadata. `@JsonType` is not inherited, so annotate every concrete runtime
+metadata. `@JsonType` is not inherited, so annotate every concrete runtime model.
+An annotated base
-model.
-An annotated base with a class-literal `@JsonSubTypes` table registers those listed subtypes
+with a class-literal `@JsonSubTypes` table registers those listed subtypes automatically, but each
+concrete object subtype needs its own direct `@JsonType` to receive generated operations.
+Reachable
-automatically.
-Reachable concrete `Collection` and `Map` root types are also supported when they
+concrete `Collection` and `Map` root types are also supported when they
 have the public no-argument constructor required by Fory JSON.
 Reachable `@JsonCodec` declarations
 register their codec constructor even when the declaration target is not an object model.
 A class
 referenced only by a runtime string is not reachable; `JsonSubTypes.Type.className` is therefore
 unsupported in a native image.

-Native execution uses Fory JSON's interpreted object codec. `ForyJson.builder()` automatically
+Native execution uses Fory JSON's interpreted readers and writers with the generated property and
+creator operations. `ForyJson.builder()` automatically
 disables runtime code generation and asynchronous compilation in the native executable, while all
 other builder options retain their normal behavior.
 Applications can create differently configured
 `ForyJson` instances at runtime and do not need build-time initialization or reflection